-A DWI arrest does not necessarily mean that your probation will be revoked, but you should act fast, and you want to have an aggressive criminal defense attorney on your side.
+Our Houston DWI lawyer will fight to get you the best outcome possible for your case.
+A DWI arrest does not necessarily mean your probation will be revoked; however, you should act quickly to protect your rights with an aggressive criminal defense attorney.

 Drunk Driving Laws in Texas That Could Be Relevant in Your Case

-The Texas Department of Transportation (TxDOT) states that penalties for DWIs depend on how many DWI offenses you have committed.
-For example, after your first DWI conviction, you could spend up to six months in jail or $2,000 in fines.
+For example, after your first DWI conviction, you could spend up to six months in jail or pay $2,000 in fines.
 However, you could face up to 10 years in prison and $10,000 in fines for your third offense.

 For a legal consultation with a dwi probation lawyer serving Houston, call 713-225-1900